Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Manifolds and foliations

-Here, we continue to give a light more general definition $ C^{0,1} $-uniform manifold than \autoref{def:C11um}.
-(A point-wise version of $ C^{0,1} $ manifold was also defined in \cite{Pal66}.)
-This type of manifolds in some cases is important as some smooth (and Lipschitz) approximation can be made to weaken the requirement of high smooth regularity of the manifold.
-For example, any $ C^1 $ compact embedding submanifold of a smooth (finite-dimensional) Riemannian manifold satisfies the following definition; see \cite[Theorem 6.9]{BLZ08} for a proof of the case when the $ C^1 $ compact embedding submanifold is in a Banach space. \begin{defi} Let $ M $ be a $ C^1 $ Finsler manifold (see \autoref{finsler}) with Finsler metric $ d $ in each component of $ M $.
+We continue to give a slightly more general definition of a $ C^{0,1} $-uniform manifold than \autoref{def:C11um}.
+(A pointwise version was also defined in \cite{Pal66}.)
+This type of manifolds in some cases are important as some smooth (and Lipschitz) approximations can be made to weaken the requirement of high smooth regularity of manifolds.
+For example, any $ C^1 $ compact embedded submanifold of a smooth (finite-dimensional) Riemannian manifold satisfies the following definition; see \cite[Theorem 6.9]{BLZ08} for a proof of the case where the $ C^1 $ compact embedded submanifold is in a Banach space. \begin{defi} Let $ M $ be a $ C^1 $ Finsler manifold (see \autoref{finsler}) with Finsler metric $ d $ in each component of $ M $.
 Let $ M_1 \subset M $.
-We say $ M $ is \emph{$ \Xi $-$ C^{0,1} $-uniform} (resp. \emph{strongly $ \Xi $-$ C^{0,1} $-uniform}) around $ M_1 $ if the following (a) (b)(i) (c) (resp. (a) (b)(ii) (c)) hold, where $ \Xi \geq 1 $. \begin{enumerate}[(a)] \item (base space).
-Suppose $ M $ has a \emph{local uniform size neighborhood} at $ M_1 $ (see \autoref{uniformSize}), i.e. there is an $ \varepsilon_{1} < \epsilon' $ such that $ \overline{U_{m_0}(\varepsilon_{1})} \subset U_{m_0}(\epsilon') $, $ m_0 \in M_1 $, where the closure is taken in the topology of $ M $ and $ U_{m_0}(\epsilon) = \{ m': d(m', m_0) < \epsilon \} $.
+We say $ M $ is \emph{$ \Xi $-$ C^{0,1} $-uniform} (resp. \emph{strongly $ \Xi $-$ C^{0,1} $-uniform}) around $ M_1 $ if (a), (b)(i), (c) (resp. (a), (b)(ii), (c)) hold, where $ \Xi \geq 1 $. \begin{enumerate}[(a)] \item (Base space) Suppose $ M $ has \emph{locally uniform size neighborhoods} on $ M_1 $ (see \autoref{uniformSize}), i.e., there is an $ \varepsilon_{1} < \epsilon' $ such that $ \overline{U_{m_0}(\varepsilon_{1})} \subset U_{m_0}(\epsilon') $, $ m_0 \in M_1 $, where the closure is taken in the topology of $ M $ and $ U_{m_0}(\epsilon) = \{ m': d(m', m_0) < \epsilon \} $.